Winter is here again! If you’ve neglected making energy upgrades to your home, get ready for the same issues you faced last year…

 Better: Blown-in Fiberglass with Air Sealing

 Insulating and sealing air leaks dramatically improves the energy efficiency of a new home.
-The first step is to seal penetration points around the attic floor.
+The first step is to seal penetration points around the attic floor, visit flycarpethawaii.com to find more tips for carpet cleaning.
 After air sealing is complete, a blanket of blown-in fiberglass insulation is installed.
 This method helps keep conditioned air inside the home and adds R-value.

 Best: Spray Foam Insulation